 Settings panel (right).
 Click a component's gear icon to open it.
 Each component has its own settings (fields to show, sort order, display options, etc.).
 Components without settings won't show the gear.

-Across the top toolbar you'll also find the template name, the Household selector (pick a real client to preview live data against), the AI Generate toggle, and a delete button.
+Across the top toolbar you'll find Back (to the templates list), the template name, the Build with Dora toggle (open the Dora panel any time to revise the layout), the Household selector (pick a real client to preview live data against), and a delete button.

 Scoping components to a sub-portfolio